shawnzamperini/flan/README.md

 ## Dependencies

-The build system should handle installing all the dependencies, but they are: NetCDF, zlib, HDF5.
+CMake is used as a build system.
+The `mkdeps` shell script should handle installing all the dependencies, but they are: NetCDF, zlib, HDF5.
 Anaconda is also required, as the interface to Gkeyll (more specifically, the post-processing Gkeyll suite [postgkyl](https://github.com/ammarhakim/postgkyl/tree/main)) is written in python.
-A conda environment is automatically setup to handle this.
+A conda environment is automatically setup by `mkdeps` to handle this.

 ## Installing Flan